Killinskillz69/Nineteen69-paystring.crypto.com-/RLP.md

 If one wishes to use RLP to encode a dictionary, the two suggested canonical forms are to either use `[[k1,v1],[k2,v2]...]` with keys in lexicographic order or to use the higher-level [Patricia Tree](https://github.com/ethereum/wiki/wiki/Patricia-Tree) encoding as Ethereum does.

 ### Definition

 The RLP encoding function takes in an item.
-An item is defined as follows:
+An item is defined as follows：

 * A string (ie. byte array) is an item
 * A list of items is an item